Shailesh1808/GenScan/docs/source/garak.generators.base.rst

   #.
 If only one generation is requested, return the output of ``_call_model`` with 1 generation specified.
   #.
 If the underlying model supports multiple generations, return the output of ``_call_model`` invoked with the full count of generations.
   #.
 Otherwise, we need to assemble the outputs over multiple calls.
 There are two options here.
     #.
-Is garak running with ``parallel_attempts > 1`` configured?
+Is genscan running with ``parallel_attempts > 1`` configured?
 In that case, start a multiprocessing pool with as many workers as the value of ``parallel_attempts``, and have each one of these work on building the required number of generations, in any order.
     #.
 Otherwise, call ``_call_model()`` repeatedly to collect the requested number of generations.
   #.
 Return the resulting list of prompt responses.